-I could stop the list here and say the reasons I love JetBlue are Wi-Fi, Wi-Fi, Wi-Fi, Wi-Fi.
+I could stop the list here and say why I love JetBlue are Wi-Fi, Wi-Fi, Wi-Fi, and Wi-Fi.

 The fact that JetBlue offers free Wi-Fi to all passengers while other airlines either charge for it or don’t offer it at all speaks volumes.

 Delta tried to offer free Wi-Fi to passengers as a test and found that their provider couldn’t handle the volume.
-As Ben wrote on One Mile at a Time, Delta’s problem was over-usage by passengers.
+Delta’s problem was over-usage by passengers.

 Skift quotes Delta CEO Ed Bastian as saying that while Gogo has made big improvements to their inflight wifi, unfortunately they can’t get speeds that support the heavy usage from passengers when offering it for free.

 Here’s the catch.
 It was new for Delta passengers.
 They’ve always had to pay before.
-Of course, if I’m flying on Delta, I’m going to want to try the free Wi-Fi.
+Of course, if I’m flying on Delta, I will want to try the free Wi-Fi.
 On my JetBlue flight, only a handful of passengers were using a computer.
 Many others were watching the IFE system or just reading or watching movies on their own devices.
 When Wi-Fi becomes just another option, you don’t overuse it.
-I logged into the FlyFi network on my phone so I could keep up on emails and check on the website, browsing through my Facebook and Twitter feeds along the way.
+I logged into the FlyFi network on my phone to keep up on emails and check on the website, browsing through my Facebook and Twitter feeds along the way.